Smartwatches & Driving: A Bad Mix?

 There's nothing illegal about looking at your watch to see what time it is but is driving with a smartwatch safe?
 As the gadgets continue to grow in popularity, there's growing concern the technology is just another distraction behind the wheel.

 The aftermath of a distracted driving accident involves a lot of stress, especially if you were seriously injured in the crash.
-Let us put our team of respected legal professionals, independent investigators and medical experts to work on your case immediately.
+Let us put our team of reputable car accident attorneys in Tulsa, independent investigators and medical experts to work on your case immediately.

 Its not such a far-fetched claim to think smartwatches could make distracted driving worse, when you consider that mobile phones are involved in 27 percent of all U.S. traffic accidents.